-Chemistry and Biochemistry
+Chemistry & Biochemistry

-Why Study Chemistry or Biochemistry at Taylor?
+Why study chemistry or biochemistry at Taylor?

 Why should I study chemistry or biochemistry at Taylor?

-- Students have the opportunity to gain valuable experience serving as a teaching assistant or research assistant.
+Students have the opportunity to gain valuable experience serving as a teaching assistant or research assistant.

 Why should I choose Chemistry pre-med?